LucasRoesler/lucasroesler.github.io/content/post/2020/multipass-data-partition.md

 coverImage: /images/library-898333_640.jpg
 ---

 This weekend was my first adventure in [Snaps](https://snapcraft.io/).
 Unfortunately, this adventure quickly devolved into a murder mystery, for my hard drive.
 The first snap I try to compile triggers a "disk is almost out of space" notification?!
 Turns out building Snaps requires a surprising amount of disk space.
-But it wasn't entirely Multipass' fault,my good old friend Docker was eating up a decent chunk of my disk too.
+But it wasn't entirely Multipass' fault, my good old friend Docker was eating up a decent chunk of my disk too.

+<!--more-->

 If you are like me, you have a separate (larger) data partion and probably want the Docker and Multipass data directories to live there instead of your small OS root partition.

-<!--more-->

 # Getting my laptop
 Earlier this year we got my wife a new computer.
 Originally, it was supposed to be a simple "web and netflix" machine.
 However, being American expats in Germany, the "market" had a different plan for us.
 Most budget computers in Germany _only_ come with German keyboard layouts.
 Very natural, no real complaint.
 But this means we had to buy something at the professional level.
 We choose a Dell XPS 13.

 The bad news is that my wife ultimately didn't like the laptop.
 Primarily, she didn't liek the keyboard.
 The good news is that it means _I_ got a new laptop this year.

 ## Setting up my laptop
 For the past 10 years I have been a Mac user due it being offered at work.
 But I have been itching to get back to Linux.
 So I installed Ubuntu 20.20 :)